ethan-sorenson/slate/source/includes/_authentication.md

 This will return the CustomerId the same as shown in the SmartConnect client.

 <aside class="notice">
-When calling the GetCompanies endpoint, don't use an encrypted password, it should end with '='
+When calling the GetCompanies endpoint, use an RSA encoded password, it should end with '='
 </aside>

 ### HTTP Request